Starting on the foster journey? Welcome.

 - You are an advocate, not just a foster parent

-- Establish a healthy working relationship with social worker and biological parents
+- How to build a strong relationship with social workers and biological parents

 - Be ready to have your flexibility and adaptability tested